felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 - [Architecture Diagram ](#architecture-Diagram)
 - [Database Diagram](#database-diagram)

+---

-## **Project proposal**
+## Project proposal
-In the realm of waste management, there is significant need to optimise systems to streamline waste collection as well as assess and reduce the environmental impact.
-Current solutions focus on either the logistics of waste collection or reporting the impact, but there is a lack of integration between the two.
-This project aims to combine these two elements and create a comprehensive AI-driven mobile application, compatible with both Android and iOS platforms, for optimizing waste collection and a comprehensive system for quantifying environmental impacts (including carbon footprint reduction and energy savings).
-This integrated approach will enhance efficiency in waste management and provide valuable insights into environmental performance.
+In the realm of waste management, there is a significant need to optimize systems to streamline waste collection and assess/reduce environmental impact.
+Current solutions often address either logistics **or** impact reporting, but not both cohesively.
+This project merges these elements into an AI-driven mobile application (Android/iOS) for **route optimization** plus a system to quantify environmental performance (carbon footprint, energy savings, etc.).
+This integrated approach enhances efficiency in waste management and provides valuable ecological insights.

-**The core functionality of this application revolves around:**
+**Core functionality** includes:

-- **Real-Time Route Optimization**: An AI-based algorithm that creates personalized routes per collection truck, updating dynamically based on traffic, weather, and volume of waste.
+- **Real-Time Route Optimization**: An AI-based algorithm generating personalized routes for each collection truck, adapting to traffic, weather, and waste volume.
-- **Historical Data Analysis**: Collecting historical data for predictions on waste volume and location, influencing routes and frequency.
+- **Historical Data Analysis**: Collecting data on volume/locations to forecast high-waste areas and plan frequencies.
-- **Generating Reports**: Detailed ecological metric analysis, including fuel consumption, time saved, and carbon/energy savings.
+- **Comprehensive Reports**: Fuel consumption, time saved, and carbon/energy savings, compiled into a single view.
-- **User Interface**: The route is displayed in a mobile app (map-based), with notifications/audio prompts.
-Relevant reports are accessible to certain user roles.
+- **User Interface**: A mobile map-based route interface, with push notifications and optional audio prompts.

+---

 ## **Stakeholders**